developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/setup/index.md

 * **TC55 Jelly Bean -** If Enterprise Browser is installed onto the device's internal memory, files will not be removed by the Uninstall function of App Manager.
 Installation onto an external SD Card works normally.
 * **MC32 Jelly Bean -** If Enterprise Browser is installed onto the device's internal memory, files will not be removed by the Uninstall function of App Manager.
 Installation onto an external SD Card works normally.

-> **Zebra recommends that uninstallation be verified for each device scenario** before any process is automated using [Stage Now](/stagenow/2-3/gettingstarted/) or an MDM system.
+> **Zebra recommends that uninstallation be verified for each device scenario** before any process is automated using [StageNow](/stagenow/2-3/gettingstarted/) or an MDM system.

 -----